One year later: A look at the Fort McMurray wildfire and rebuild by the numbers

 $134 million: Total value of donations that were matched by the federal and provincial governments.

-$231 million: Total amount the Red Cross says it has allocated to support individuals and families.
+$231 million: Total amount the Red Cross says it spent to support individuals and families.

-$30 million: Total amount the Red Cross says it has allocated to support small businesses.
+$30 million: Total amount the Red Cross says it spent to support small businesses.

-$50 million: Total amount the Red Cross says it has allocated to support community groups.
+$50 million: Total amount the Red Cross says it spent to support community groups.

 10,900: The number of plane and bus tickets the Red Cross booked to help people return home.